 Alain Plante - Biogeochemistry

-*This list reflects faculty who have expressed interest in serving as research advisors.
+*This list reflects Biology Graduate Group faculty who have expressed interest in serving as research advisors.
+A complete list of members of the Biology Graduate Group can be found here and here.
 However, students should be aware that faculty exercise full discretion over whether or not to supervise Master’s students.
 Faculty may be limited in their ability to take on students due to a number of factors, including space and time constraints.